mapbox/leaflet-omnivore/README.md

 like `.topojson.parse()`: because you don't need an event.
 Just run your code after the call.

+## IE<9

+IE9 and below [don't support ArrayBuffer](http://caniuse.com/#feat=typedarrays), so [topojson's usage of it](https://github.com/mbostock/topojson/blob/1a73fad3a4fddcf7a9def94f99534bd3619ff978/lib/topojson/topology/point-hash.js) will cause them to fail on import.
+If you need to support IE9, you can use [typedarray.js](https://github.com/inexorabletash/polyfill/blob/master/typedarray.js) as a polyfill.

 ## Development

 This is a [browserify](http://browserify.org/) project: